TrendingTechnology/Neural_Network_Model/README.md

    1) 2300 texts were obtained by parsing sites such as [rg.ru](https://rg.ru), [iz.ru](https://iz.ru) and others;
    2) 500 scientific articles were marked by an expert manually (scientific articles are intended for further development of the model, in particular, the classification of texts on 3 topics: Comprehensive topics, the topic of the Ministry of Emergency Situations, the topic "Disaster medicine in emergency situations", at the moment, a dataset is being formed on the topic "Disaster Medicine in Emergency situations" and a comprehensive topic is being finalized).

    The remaining 1,500 texts were obtained by parsing a scientific journal on comprehensive topics and were labeled 0.
-The data was divided into 3 data sets: training, validation, test, and mixed.
+The data was divided into 3 data sets: training, validation and test.
 Data on scientific articles on the topic "Disaster Medicine in Emergency situations" can be found in [Scientific articles](https://github.com/Non1ce/Data_LSTM#readme).

 ## LSTM model